Dunera

 Friedrich Hepner (50) • PD

 The Jew (he left Judaism in 1910), who was born in Breslau and last worked for the Foreign Office in Berlin, fled to the UK in 1934 and was classified as a Nazi in category ‘A’ by MI5.
-He was held by the British in Camp Hutchinson until March 7, 1945 and returned to Germany.
+He was held by the British in Camp Hutchinson (Isle of Man) until March 7, 1945 and returned to Germany.

 Heinz Hirsch (29) • GP